Fourier expansions at cusps

 Let $\delta = \delta_Q \delta_{\overline{Q}}$ where $\delta_Q$ is the $Q$-part of $\delta$.
 Then the cusp $\alpha'=g'\infty = W_Q \alpha$ has denominator $\delta' = \frac{Q}{\delta_Q} \delta_{\overline{Q}}$ and we may choose $Q$ such that $M':=N_{\delta'}/\delta'$ is minimal.
 Explicitly, the choice

 gives the minimal value $M'=\gcd(\delta,N/\delta)$.
 By Proposition \ref{lem:minimal number field - fixed cusp}, there exists $v \in \Z$ such that the form $f | g' T^v$ has coefficients in $K_f(\zeta_{M'})$.
-Thus the problem of finding the Fourier expansion of $f|g$ reduces to finding the the eigenvalue $\lambda_Q(f)\in\{\pm1\}$, calculating the Fourier expansion of $f|g'T^v$ which is over a potentially much smaller number field than that of $f|g$, and finally applying an upper triangular matrix to $f|g'T^v$.
+Thus the problem of finding the Fourier expansion of $f|g$ reduces to finding the eigenvalue $\lambda_Q(f)\in\{\pm1\}$, calculating the Fourier expansion of $f|g'T^v$ which is over a potentially much smaller field than that of $f|g$, and finally applying an upper-triangular matrix to $f|g'T^v$.
 Some information, such as the vanishing order of $f|g$ or the absolute value of its Fourier coefficients, can be extracted directly from $f|g'T^v$ without further calculation.